TheLastCylon/ecosystem/documentation/configuration/configuration.md

 ---
 ## Your application name (!!!
 THIS IS IMPORTANT !!!)

-Ecosystem is not just about creating a single service, that runs alone on one computer somewhere.
+EcoSystem is not just about creating a single service, that runs alone on one computer somewhere.

 The name kind of gives its purpose away: EcoSYSTEM!

-If all you want to do is write one service, that runs on one instance of a cloud server somewhere, Ecosystem will do that for you, rather neatly.
+If all you want to do is write one service, that runs on one instance of a cloud server somewhere, EcoSystem will do that for you, rather neatly.

 However, the problem it is designed to solve, is orders of magnitude bigger than that.

 So, a couple of standards absolutely have to be put into place, your application name is one of them.

-Within the context of Ecosystem, your application name is:
+Within the context of EcoSystem, your application name is:
 - the basename portion of `sys.argv[0]`
 - stripped of the `.py` extension
 - converted to snake-case